- Benefits & Features

 - One new recommendation letter, preferably from your current employer.
 If you have already used your current employer for a recommendation, please choose someone else in a supervisory role or a client.

-- Please update the following sections "Personal," "Family," "Employment," "Education," and "Extracurricular Activities".
+- Please update the following sections "Application," "Personal," "Family," "Employment," "Education," and "Extracurricular Activities".

 - How will you finance your MBA?